MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/security/office-365-security/manage-an-isolated-sharepoint-online-team-site.md

 ## <a name="create-a-documents-subfolder-with-custom-permissions"></a>Erstellen eines Dokumentunterordners mit benutzerdefinierten Berechtigungen

-In manchen Fällen benötigt eine Teilmenge der Personen, die innerhalb der isolierten Website arbeiten, einen privateren Ort für die Zusammenarbeit.
-Für SharePoint Online-Websites können Sie einen Unterordner im Dokumentordner der Website erstellen und benutzerdefinierte Berechtigungen zuweisen.
-Benutzer ohne Berechtigungen können den Unterordner nicht sehen.
+In some cases, a subset of the people working within the isolated site need a more private place to collaborate.
+For SharePoint Online sites, you can create a subfolder in the Documents folder of the site and assign custom permissions.
+Those without permissions will not see the subfolder.

 Gehen Sie zum Erstellen eines Dokumentunterordners mit benutzerdefinierten Berechtigungen folgendermaßen vor:

 1. Melden Sie sich bei einem Konto an, das Mitglied der Zugriffsgruppe "Administratoren" für die Website ist.
-Hilfe finden Sie unter [Where to sign in to Microsoft 365 (Wo kann ich mich bei Microsoft 365 anmelden?)](https://support.office.com/article/e9eb7d51-5430-4929-91ab-6157c5a050b4).
+Hilfe finden Sie unter [Where to sign in to Microsoft 365 (Wo kann ich mich bei Microsoft 365 anmelden?)](https://support.microsoft.com/office/e9eb7d51-5430-4929-91ab-6157c5a050b4).

 2. Wechseln Sie zu der isolierten Teamwebsite, und klicken Sie auf **Dokumente**.